wdsheng999/gre_preparation/math/exercises/hard.md

 ans:22 my:19
 注意 if

-58.The greatest of the 21 positive integers in a certain list is 16.The median of the 21 integers is 10.What is the least possible average (arithmetic mean)of the 21 integers?
+58. The greatest of the 21 positive integers in a certain list is 16.The median of the 21 integers is 10.What is the least possible average (arithmetic mean)of the 21 integers?
 A.4
 B.5